Ravol1/RavolOS/BUILD.md

 What it does:

-Compiles the kernel
+- Compiles the kernel.
-Sets up the disk image
+- Sets up the disk image.
-Installs GRUB with default configuration
+- Installs GRUB with default configuration.
-Runs QEMU with loging
+- Runs QEMU with loging.
-Dumps the kernel binary
+- Dumps the kernel binary.

-# Default Output Locations
+### Default Output Locations
 When using start.sh or the build scripts with default settings, the following files are generated:

 |     File      |       Location      |